openvinotoolkit/openvino/docs/notebooks/amused-lightweight-text-to-image-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-708/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/modeling_utils.py:4481: FutureWarning: `_is_quantized_training_enabled` is going to be deprecated in transformers 4.39.0.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-716/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/modeling_utils.py:4565: FutureWarning: `_is_quantized_training_enabled` is going to be deprecated in transformers 4.39.0.
 Please use `model.hf_quantizer.is_trainable` instead warnings.warn(
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-708/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/modeling_attn_mask_utils.py:86: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-716/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/modeling_attn_mask_utils.py:86: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if input_shape[-1] > 1 or self.sliding_window is not None:
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-708/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/modeling_attn_mask_utils.py:162: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-716/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/modeling_attn_mask_utils.py:162: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if past_key_values_length > 0:
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-708/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/clip/modeling_clip.py:622: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-716/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/clip/modeling_clip.py:621: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
-This means that the trace might not generalize to other inputs! encoder_states = () if output_hidden_states else None /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-708/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/clip/modeling_clip.py:627: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+This means that the trace might not generalize to other inputs! encoder_states = () if output_hidden_states else None /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-716/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/clip/modeling_clip.py:626: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if output_hidden_states:
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-708/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/clip/modeling_clip.py:276: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-716/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/clip/modeling_clip.py:275: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if attn_weights.size() != (bsz * self.num_heads, tgt_len, src_len):
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-708/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/clip/modeling_clip.py:284: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-716/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/clip/modeling_clip.py:283: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if causal_attention_mask.size() != (bsz, 1, tgt_len, src_len):
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-708/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/clip/modeling_clip.py:316: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-716/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/clip/modeling_clip.py:315: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if attn_output.size() != (bsz * self.num_heads, tgt_len, self.head_dim):
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-708/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/clip/modeling_clip.py:650: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-716/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/clip/modeling_clip.py:649: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if output_hidden_states:
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-708/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/clip/modeling_clip.py:653: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-716/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/clip/modeling_clip.py:652: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if not return_dict:
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-708/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/clip/modeling_clip.py:745: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-716/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/clip/modeling_clip.py:744: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if not return_dict:
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-708/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/clip/modeling_clip.py:1230: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-716/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/transformers/models/clip/modeling_clip.py:1231: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if not return_dict:

 Convert the U-ViT transformer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+`back to top ⬆️ <#Table-of-contents:>`__

 .. code:: ipython3